 Nine confirmed deaths.
 Indefinite plant closure in Jarratt, Virginia.
 More than seven million pounds of product recalled.
 USDA Food Safety and Inspection Service findings of repeated sanitation failures at the affected facility going back years.

 The communications response was slow, opaque, and reactive.
 The brand did not name the failure pattern publicly.
 The CEO did not become the face of the response.
 The owned-domain crisis archive was minimal.
-The result: AI-retrievable training data that now defines the Boar’s Head brand inside answer engines for any food-safety query, with limited counter-narrative.
+The Boar's Head brand reputation in the deli category absorbed lasting damage that the company will be working against for years.

 Chipotle E. coli And Norovirus Cluster (2015–2016)